clfregis/motor_control/firmware/README.md

 ## Future implementations

-Separate files (one for function declarations and function definitions), one for tasks, etc Use some sort of automatic documentation generation from comments
+Separate files (one for function declarations and function definitions), one for tasks, etc Change temperature and humidity from uint_8 to float variables to Use some sort of automatic documentation generation from comments